-After watching Noma My Perfect Storm, a documentary covering the inner workings of Noma, and its Chef Rene Redzepi, I was inspired to connect passionate, food-driven New Yorkers with culinary leaders as inspiring as him.
+After watching Noma My Perfect Storm, a documentary covering the inner workings of Noma, and its Chef Rene Redzepi, I was inspired to connect passionate & food-driven people with culinary leaders as inspiring as him.

 For those unfamiliar with Noma, it’s a Copenhagen-based institution, known for setting the standard of what Nordic cuisine can be- taking its foraging, pickling, and preservation techniques extremely seriously.
 It’s clearly panned out for the restaurant, earning them the title of World’s Best Restaurant 4x over, 2 Michelin stars, and global acclaim.